Global-Health-Labs/DROP/docs/index.md

 * **Accelerate Timelines** - reduces both total development time and total hands-on time required
 * **Improve Scalability** - enables performance of large scale experiments without the limitation of manual handling
-* **Enhance Reproducibility** - Automation minimizes variability, ensuring greater accuraccy and consistency
+* **Enhance Reproducibility** - Automation minimizes variability, ensuring greater accuracy and consistency

 Applications of this system can include, but are not limited to: